Grauenwolf/PackIT/README.md

 Probably not, because those lines are nearly identical to the ones before and after it.
 There's no complexity being hidden; it's just method calls for the sake of method calls.

+## Round 10 - Remove Unused Interfaces

+Continuing the work we started in round 8, we'll remove the `ICommand...` and `IQuery...` interfaces.
+They were only needed for the dispatcher, which again just duplicates what ASP.NET Core is already doing.